chentianran/chentianran.github.io/_includes/publications.markdown

     ]
     <div class="collapse" id="abs-belief">
         <div class="card card-body">
-            Belief propagation (BP) is an iterative method to perform approximate inference on arbitrary graphical models.
+            Abstract: Belief propagation (BP) is an iterative method to perform approximate inference on arbitrary graphical models.
 Whether BP converges and if the solution is a unique fixed point depends on both the structure and the parametrization of the model.
 To understand this dependence it is interesting to find all fixed points.
         </div>
     </div>